Rock and Pillar Range

 The Rock and Pillars are a horst range, caused by movement on two parallel faults uplifting the area in between.
 Thus, the range is characterised by a very flat top, with steep escarpments on either side.
 The Great Moss Swamp lies on the upper surface of the range.
-There is a persistent and highly unusual cloud formation associated with the range.
-This strange cloud formation, found only in one or two places in the world, is more or less stationary and is called the Taieri Pet by the local inhabitants.
+There is a often persistent and unusual cloud formation associated with the range.
+This strange cloud formation, is more or less stationary and is called the Taieri Pet by the local inhabitants.
 It is formed by high north-westerly winds being forced upward over the Rock & Pillar range.
 Big Hut, situated near the summit of the range, is available for public use.

-Summit Peak
+The Rock and Pillar Range is the border separating the Central Otago District from the Dunedin City administrative area within the Otago Region.